sunchimes/phosphorescent/README.md

 1. From the working directory:
 `$ cd src/arp/`

-2. Reset the Dais      .
-On the Daisy, hold down BOOT and then press RESET.
+2. Reset the Daisy: on the Daisy Seed, hold down BOOT and then press RESET.

 3. Build the program and flash it onto the Daisy Seed:
 `$ make clean; make; make program-dfu``